tasb/docker-kubernetes-training/labs/lab07.md

 To check if everything is working properly navigate to <http://localhost:8080/echo/message>.

-This service have another endpoint that you can call several time to check that you're being served by diferent pods.
+This service have another endpoint that you can call several time to check that you're being served by different pods.

 Navigate (or use `curl` command on command line) to <http://localhost:8080/hostname> and check the output to change (not on every call since your cluster uses a random algorithm as balancing algorithm).